swarup81/ELECTION_ANALYSIS/README.md

 5. winner

   * Diane DeGette won the election with 272,892 votes and 73.8% of the total votes.

+following is the code to generate winning vote count, winning percentage, and candidate  :

  Determine winning vote count, winning percentage, and candidate